slazy-ai/slazy-vscode-docs/README.md

 - Automatically Create a sorted index for the most used terms in your code base : commits, symbols, docs
 - Mark index terms as irrelevant or important
 - View and navigate to symbols associated to terms
-- Savigate to related commits
+- Navigate to related commits
-- Search term from index
+- Filter indexed terms
 - Index commits from tags formatted with brackets like [fix], [issue], [core]....

 The illustration below was made with Slazy running on  [material-ui](https://github.com/mui-org/material-ui) source code.